aridoutofrange/Sententia/README.md

 - When it's your turn, roll the dice to see how far you'd move
 - Wait until it's your turn again
 - If you stumble upon a ladder, you'll move upward towards the angle of the ladder
-- If you stumble upon a snake, you'll move downwars towards the angle of the snake
+- If you stumble upon a snake, you'll move downward towards the angle of the snake
 - There will be bonus cards scattered all over the boxes, use them wisely
 - Whoever reaches the 100th position first, they're the winner